wazuh/wazuh-documentation/source/cloud-service/glossary.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

 .. meta::
   :description: Check cloud-related terms in this glossary to expand your knowledge and get the most out of the Wazuh Cloud service.
+Learn more about it in this section.

 .. _cloud_service_glossary: